-Despite these substantial progresses, the practical implementation of quantum algorithms on near-term quantum devices is still challenged by the decoherence caused by different kinds of noises in the quantum world.
+Despite all this substantial progress, the practical implementation of quantum algorithms on quantum devices is still challenged by the decoherence caused by different kinds of noise in the quantum world.
 This is an important feature of the noisy intermediate-scale quantum (NISQ) era \cite{RevModPhys.94.015004,Preskill2018quantumcomputingin,PhysRevA.105.052445}.
-The inherent fragility of the quantum effects under decoherence has been shown to pose a severe obstacle to achieving the full potential of quantum technologies \cite{PhysRevA.100.043833,PhysRevLett.122.210601,PhysRevX.12.011039,PhysRevLett.129.240503,PhysRevLett.106.020501}.
+The inherent fragility of quantum effects has been shown to pose a severe obstacle to achieving the full potential of quantum technologies \cite{PhysRevA.100.043833,PhysRevLett.122.210601,PhysRevX.12.011039,PhysRevLett.129.240503,PhysRevLett.106.020501}.
 In terms of quantum algorithms, noise-induced decoherence also degrades the performance of various quantum algorithms \cite{PhysRevA.65.042311,Marconi2022roleofcoherence,PhysRevA.93.012122,RN39,PhysRevApplied.14.014100,PhysRevA.91.062320,PhysRevResearch.5.033159,PhysRevE.108.014128,Sun2024,Deng2013}.
-Typical examples include the barren plateau phenomenon \cite{RN39}, where decoherence causes the gradients of the objective function in variational quantum algorithms to vanish exponentially with increasing system size, and the deformation of the ground state in adiabatic quantum computation \cite{Deng2013}, where decoherence induces a loss of fidelity of the ground state and the calculation failure.
-Decoherence also causes the degradation of the obtained fidelity of QRL \cite{PhysRevE.108.014128}.
-Many strategies have been designed to overcome the detrimental effects of decoherence on NISQ algorithms, including the hybrid quantum-classical approach \cite{RN37}, dynamical decoupling \cite{van2012}, quantum error mitigation \cite{PhysRevLett.119.180509,PhysRevA.100.010302,PhysRevA.95.042308} and correction \cite{RN40}, adding ancillas \cite{Liao2023}, NISQ reservoir computing \cite{Hu2024}, and quantum neural network \cite{RN7}.
-However, all of the above works are exclusively based on the Born-Markov approximation to describe the decoherence.
-Given the essential differences of the non-Markovian dynamics from the Born-Markov approximate one \cite{RevModPhys.88.021002}, this description is obviously insufficient to reveal the intrinsic robustness of quantum algorithms to decoherence.
-It has been found that the non-Markovian effect can be harnessed as an effective resource to enhance the resistance of different quantum technologies against decoherence \cite{PhysRevA.102.012217,PhysRevLett.124.140502,PhysRevLett.123.040402}.
-Hence, how to develop a noise-resistant QRL scheme under non-Markovian decoherence remains an open question.
+Typical examples include: the noise-induced barren plateau phenomenon \cite{RN39}, where decoherence causes the gradients of the objective function in variational quantum algorithms to vanish exponentially with increasing system size; and the deformation of the ground state in adiabatic quantum computation \cite{Deng2013}, where decoherence induces a loss of fidelity of the ground state and failure of the calculation.
+Decoherence also causes the degradation of the fidelity of QRL \cite{PhysRevE.108.014128}.